naosk8/yeah.js/README.md

   <script>
     function main() {
       videoElm = document.getElementById('targetVideo');
-      // 1. set a video element to be watched. yeah.setVideoElement(videoElm);
+      // 1.
+Set a video element to be watched. yeah.setVideoElement(videoElm);

       // 2.
 Set options only if you want to arrange them.